The Sandman: Endless Nights: Chapter 6: Destruction - On the Peninsula

 This is a story about a team of archaeologists who uncover and explore a peninsula from many years in the future.
-Chronologically, this takes place after Delirium's "Going Inside", the chapter preceding this one, featuring Delirium herself.
-Dialogue between Delirium and a human character indicate that the rift between Destruction and the rest of the Endless has been partially healed.
+Chronologically, this takes place after Delirium's "Going Inside".
 The story is narrated by a female archaeologist who has constant dreams and waking dreams of the world in many post-apocalyptic forms, indicating that she belongs to Destruction's realm; this is echoed in the events of the story as she becomes deeply attracted to him while uncovering artifacts on the peninsula.
 According to Delirium, the artifacts the archaeologists uncover on the peninsula are not from the future, but a distortion of reality caused by Delirium and/or Destruction's presence in the area.
 In the end, the peninsula is mysteriously destroyed.
 The facts that Destruction may have caused the distortion of reality, that he has agreed to talk to his family again, and that the peninsula is ultimately destroyed may imply that he has come back to his functions and responsibilities.